nkrao220/accent-classification/README.md

 | Africa      | 'Southern African (South Africa, Zimbabwe, Namibia)'            |
 | Bermuda     | 'West Indies and Bermuda (Bahamas, Bermuda, Jamaica, Trinidad)' |

+For this analysis, I decided to stick to a binary classification.
+I choose the two groupings of native countries with the most samples: USA and India (South Asia).

-To create the MFCCs, I binned into 31 ms increments (chosen because it gives close to 512 bins.
-A matrix with a width of 2**n is ideal for CNN), 13 MFCCs, and the default settings for everything else.
+To create the MFCCs, I binned into 31 ms increments (chosen because it gives close to 512 bins, which makes setting up a CNN easier, 13 MFCCs, and the default settings for everything else.

 ### PCA
-Is there signal in my data?
+Before I got started on creating any models, I wanted to make sure that there were differences in my accent groupings, so I performed PCA.

 #### 2D PCA

 <img src="img/pca_2d.png" width="600">

-There's some seperation, but not too much...
+There's some separation, but not too much...

 #### 3D PCA
 <img src="img/pca_3d.png" width="600">
 <img src="img/pca_3d_3.png" width="600">

+Here we can start to see some separation.
+The clusters are not clearly defined, but that is to be expected as there's probably overlap between between these accents because people native to India could also be settled in the US and vice versa.

 ### Difference in Accents